 - 6. Absences from clinical assignments are to be used only when necessary.
 The student is allowed 2 absences (1 hour -9 hours in a shift) per quarter before it is considered excessive absenteeism. - 7.
 Any unauthorized absence during any given quarter will require the student to meet with the program director and clinical coordinator.
 The student will be given a verbal warning and be required to make up the day(s) after finals and prior to the start of the next quarter.
 If a student has two unauthorized absences while in the program the student will need to meet with the program director and clinical coordinator.
 The student will be given a written warning and placed on probation, as well as, be required to make up the day(s) after finals and prior to the start of the next quarter.
-If a student has more than two unauthorized absences while in the program they will be terminated immediately. - 8.
+If a student has more than two unauthorized absences while in the program they will be terminated immediately.
+Each time a student has an unauthorized absence they will result in a drop of 0.30 on a 4.0 GPA grade scale to their final clinical grade. - 8.
 If the student has excessive absenteeism and/or tardiness during one quarter they will need to meet with the program director and clinical coordinator to discuss methods for preventing further absences and given a verbal warning.
 If a student has excessive absenteeism and/or tardiness in any two quarters while in the program the student will meet with the program director and clinical coordinator.
 This will constitute a written warning and the student will be placed on probation.
 If a student has excessive absenteeism and/or tardiness in any three quarters while in the program the student will be terminated from the program. - 9.
-If a student is tardy more than two times in one quarter or has forgotten to clock in or out more than twice in a given quarter, this constitutes excessive tardiness and will constitute a drop of 0.30 on a 4.0 GPA grade scale.
+If a student is tardy (60 minutes or less or coming back or leaving for lunch not on time) more than two times in one quarter or has forgotten to clock in or out more than twice in a given quarter, this constitutes excessive tardiness and will constitute a drop of 0.30 on a 4.0 GPA grade scale.
 If a student has excessive tardiness in any given quarter they will be given a verbal warning.
 If a student has two quarters of excessive tardiness 'while in the program they will be given a written warning and placed on probation.
 If a student has excessive tardiness in any three quarters while in the program they will be terminated from the program. - 10.
 For each absence that includes more than two consecutive days, the student must obtain a doctor's note stating when they are released to resume classroom and clinical activities.
 An acceptable doctor's note will include serious illness or injury to self and/or immediate family member.
 Standard doctors, dentists, counseling, appointments etc. will not be considered as an acceptable doctor's note.